Canop/miaou/plugins/README.md

 It should instead install, update and query its own tables.

-To same mechanism used for core table update is available for plugins: A plugin shoud contain a list of SQL scripts named sql/number-name.sql where number starts at 1 and is incremented for every new script.
+The same mechanism used for core table update is available for plugins: A plugin shoud contain a list of SQL scripts named sql/number-name.sql where number starts at 1 and is incremented for every new script.

 At server start, if the plugin is enabled, scripts whose number is greater than the last executed script for that plugin are executed, in order.